310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% img /img/es/eventstory/submarine/p2ch4_1.jpg %}

 {% bubble Keito %}
-Don’t you hear what yourself?
+Don’t you hear yourself?
 You’re beyond help *because* you refuse to hold a grudge against others.
 Were you a fool who laments unreason and blames everyone around you, I could still sympathize with you.

 But excessive goodness and holiness only lead people astray, Morisawa.
 {% endbubble %}